satoru-takeuchi/placemat-menu/SPEC.md

 - `core-external`: The network address between the core and the external network.

 - `core-operation`: The network address between the core switch and the operation network.

-- `bmc`: The network address for BMC control network.

 - `exposed`: The network addresses advertise to outside of the cluster
     - `bastion`: The bastion network addresses, whey are also advertised to the